-Rep. Tim Brigg's Biography
+Rep. Tim Briggs' Biography

-During his time in the House, Representative Briggs has become a strong voice for kids and has consistently advocated for public education, early childhood education and introduced legislation focused on improving the lives of children and investing in making Pennsylvania strong for the future.
-As a freshman, he was able to get a law enacted that helps keep siblings in foster care together when they are placed into foster homes.
+Briggs has been a strong advocate for children, consistently supporting public education and early childhood education, and he has introduced legislation focused on improving the lives of children and strengthening Pennsylvania for the future.
+As a freshman lawmaker, he was able to get a law enacted that helps keep siblings in foster care together when they are placed into foster homes.

 Briggs was also successful in authoring legislation that has addressed the dangers student athletes face from concussions, improved gender equity in school sports and required suicide awareness and education training for our educators.
 He has also introduced bills to implement anti-bullying policies in our public schools, protect children from accessing firearms, and increase transparency of campaign finances.

 He is the House Democratic appointee to the Board of Governors to the Pennsylvania State System of Higher Education Board, where he is committed to working to make higher education affordable, as well as working in a bipartisan manner on reforms and investments to keep the system sustainable.
 In 2021, he was also appointed to serve on the Pennsylvania Commission on Crime and Delinquency, where he is proud to work on programs and initiatives to help make communities around the commonwealth safer.